jonegil/gui-with-gio/teleprompter/index.md

 This project continues where the [egg timer](../egg_timer/) leaves off.
 The timer was a good start and gave us the foundation to build an app.
 But we're not done.
 Especially we should look closer at how how to deal with user input, both keyboard and mouse.

 To do that we'll build what's known as a [teleprompter](https://en.wikipedia.org/wiki/Teleprompter).
-That's simply an app that displays and scrolls text, but we'll make sure it's both lively and responsive for the user to interact with.
+That's simply an app that displays and scrolls text.
+But it needs to be lively and responsive for the user.
+Therefore it's a great example for us to work with when learning to react to keypresses and mouse scrolls.
 We'll make sure to look into some other new parts of Gio as well.

 ![Mr_Gorbachev_tear_down_this_wall](teleprompter_Mr_Gorbachev.gif)